xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2022-05-15-arm-none-eabi-gcc-v11-2-1-1-1-released.md

 ---
-title:  xPack Arm Embedded GCC v11.2.1-1.1 released
+title:  xPack GNU Arm Embedded GCC v11.2.1-1.1 released

 summary: "Version **11.2.1-1.1** is a new release; it follows the Arm release."